 U.S. military veterans are invited to submit original poetry for this contest

 - Eligibility.
-This contest is open to all veterans who have served in any branch of the armed forces of the United States of America, and a legal resident in the U.S. Entrants need not provide proof of service in the US Armed Forces at the time of submission.
+This contest is open to all veterans who have served in any branch of the armed forces of the United States of America.
+Entrants need not provide proof of service in the US Armed Forces at the time of submission.
 The Contest is void where prohibited by law.

 - Method of submission: